sharbata/HashCode-BurgerMeat/README.md

 # HashCode-BurgerMeat
-Solution to Google Hashcode 2019
+We are team BurgerMeat.
+This is our solution to Google Hashcode 2019